-On November 1, 1942 part of the 4th Kokutai / Chitose Kokutai was re-designated 702 Kōkūtai operating the Type 1 Attack Bomber / Mitsubishi G4M1 "Betty".
+On November 1, 1942 part of the bomber section of the 4th Kokutai / Chitose Kokutai was re-designated 702 Kōkūtai (702 Air Group) operating the Type 1 Attack Bomber / Mitsubishi G4M1 "Betty".

 On May 1, 1943 thirty-six Betty bombers departed Kisarazu Airfield under the command of Shuzo Kuno (Naval Academy #49) in two formations of eighteen bombers departed on a ferry flight bound for Tinian.
 Six bombers experienced aborted the flight due to bad weather with three landing at Pagan Airfield and three led by Otsuka returning to Kisarazu Airfield.